 According to Mazurkas, the few remaining rooms in Katowice – often in short-stay apartments rather than hotels – start at €220-310 ($270-380) per person per night and require a minimum 12-night booking – not ideal for cost-conscious organisations or conference-goers only seeking to attend for a week or less.

-The single room rates are also exponentially higher than those just a month earlier, when according to price comparison websites a night in Katowice costs around €35-80.
+The single room rates are also exponentially higher than those just a month earlier, when according to price comparison websites a night at a top hotel in Katowice costs around €35-80.

 “In terms of complaints that hotel rates being far above normal, the government has asked hotels to stay within a reasonable range, but they have no legal authority to obligate private hotels to comply,” the UN official said.